 To build the full facility in one phase, using the current schematic design, the estimated construction cost is $43M based on a construction timeline beginning in 2021.
 If separated to two phases, again based off the current schematic design, the first phase cost would be $28M and later phase an additional $21M.

-Si View Metro Parks will survey District residents for the level of support of a capital bond measure.
+Si View Metro Parks is currently surveying District residents for the level of support of a capital bond measure.
 Community discussions with potential project partners are ongoing, and depending on available funding, construction could begin as soon as 2021 with a phased or full build out approach.
 The full build out could be completed as early as 2023 and a phased project in 2026.